datatrans/docs.pci-proxy.com/step-1-signup-and-setup.md

 3. [**Log in**](https://admin.sandbox.datatrans.com/) with your credentials and follow instructions to create your own password.

+> Please consider that you will receive two separate merchant IDs when using Website Tokenization and Webservice \(Filter Payloads\).

 ---

 ## 2. Setup your Sandbox Account